curtisalexander/stay-awake-cs/README.md

 #### Test

-In order to test, open PowerShell with elevated (admin) privleges.
+In order to test, open PowerShell with elevated (admin) privileges.
 After executing the program, run the following.

 ```pwsh
 powercfg -requests